-Applications are invited for a Fixed-term post (until 31 May 2025) of a UCD Post-doctoral Research Fellow Level 2 within UCD School of Business.
+Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 2 within UCD School of Business.

-This position is part of a 3-year Horizon Europe funded project called VECTOR.
+This position is part of a 4-year Horizon Europe funded project called Blue4All.

-We are looking for an Post-Doctoral Research fellow who is responsible for research on the social acceptance of critical rew materials in the context of Europe's Green Deal.
-The project will focus on collecting and analysing quantitative data from selected regions in Europe to elucidate the factors that affect how people make decisions about balancing resource development and the EU Green Deal.
-It is expected that primary data will be collected, anaysed and written up for academic publication.
-The role also requires close collaboration within the same Work Packages and contribute to data intergration across the wider project.
+We are looking for an Post-Doctoral Research fellow who is responsible for research on the stakeholder co-creation of MPAs.
+This role particularly focuses on designing, creating and testing tools for good governance and social acceptance of MPAs, which will feed into research on the benefits provided by the ecosystem services and sustainable business and financing models.
+It is expected that primary data will be collected, analysed and written up for academic publication.
+The role also requires close collaboration within the same Work Packages and contribute to data integration across the wider project.

 Appointment on the above range will be dependent upon qualifications and experience.